IvanMed1002/Active-Directory-Lab/README.md

 <h2>Lab Objective</h2>

-<br>Install Windows Server 2019 on the new virtual machine and add the Active Directory Domain Services role to the server.
+<br>Install Windows Server 2019 on the new virtual machine in VirtualBox and add the Active Directory Domain Services role to the server.
 Promote the server to a domain controller and create a new domain while also configuring DHCP.
 Use a PowerShell script to create over 1,000 users in Active Directory.
 Create a new virtual machine with Windows 10 and join it to the domain.
 Log in to the Windows 10 virtual machine with one of the newly created user accounts. <br />

 <h2>Environments Used </h2>